A Comprehensive Framework for Evaluating Time to Event Predictions using the Restricted Mean Survival Time: Variable importance

 \begin{rk} To simplify the proof, Theorem~\ref{thm::vimpG} is presented with the censoring estimator being calculated on $\Dn[2]$.
 We were not able to prove that the results would still hold if the censoring estimator was calculated from all the data but our simulations suggest that this would be the case. \end{rk}

 \begin{rk} In some cases, the inclusion or exclusion of the $k$th variable in the learning model may not affect the predictions.
-This may occur for models that are independent of covariates such as the Kaplan-Meier model, or in learning models that include variable selection steps like the LASSO.
-When this happens, $\Delta_k(Z,T^*)$ equals $0$ and $p_k$ is equal to $1$, although $p_k=0.5$ would better indicate that the covariate has no predictive power.
-One way to address this issue is to introduce a different definition of $p_k$ based on a jittered version of $\Delta_k$:
+This may occur for models that are independent of covariates such as the Kaplan-Meier model.
+When this happens, $\Delta_k(Z,T^*)$ equals $0$ and $p_k$ is equal to $1$.
+The test for global variable importance is not suited to these degenerated cases. \end{rk}

-where $U \sim U[-1,1]$ and $0<\xi<<1$.
-This jittering approach randomly allocates a sign to $\Delta_k(Z,T^*)$ when it is equal to $0$, which avoids putting mass on $0$ and guarantees that $p_k=0.5$ for the $k$th variable if it is not used by the predictor. \end{rk}